 Are you looking for answers to a medical or parenting question, but don’t want to go to one of those scary medical sites that finds it necessary to include every worst-case scenario?
-Lisa Hess shares KidsHealth and encourages us to use it!
+Lisa Hess shares KidsHealth and

 Have you updated your device to iOS7.
 Here's why Lisa Hess is waiting, even as she watches her family enjoy the ride of being first in line to put it on their devices.

 How many times have you promised to pray for someone, only to wish there was an app for that?
 Turns out there is...and it's free.